OpenProducer/angelcityjazz/wp-content/plugins/tracking-code-manager/readme.txt

 Sure!
 Click on the link [http://intellywp.com/tracking-code-manager/](http://intellywp.com/tracking-code-manager/?utm_source=wordpress-org&utm_medium=plugin-page&utm_campaign=TCM) for a full explanation.
 This is our official webpage, you will see the plugin in action, with the possibility to buy PREMIUM version and have full support.

-= Will this plugin slow my website? =
+= Will this plugin slow down my website? =

 Absolutely not!
-Since this plugin is built with lightweight code, you won’t notice any difference in speed.
+Since this plugin is built with lightweight code, and injects on the client side - no one will notice any difference in speed.

 = Can I put a tracking code or a script in ONE (maybe TWO?) specific page? =